My Early Years Through College

 It is primarily a non-structured group with a mixture of new and continuing members that meets 1-2 times per month.
 Each time a newcomer attends, I feel a sense of renewal as I witness their first support group experience.

-These meetings alternate between regular, discussion meetings and advanced “activity” meetings for behavioral exercises (exposures).
+These meetings alternate between regular, discussion meetings and advanced “activity” meetings for behavioral exercises/exposures.

 After attending an intense, 16-hour weekend workshop, Getting Over Stage Fright in 2010 directly addressing my fear of public speaking anxiety, my entire mindset changed.
 I immediately started giving speeches at Toastmasters (after being a member for 2 years prior without once giving a speech) and took on a leadership/officer role in my new club.
 This workshop is another example of me beginning as a participant, then advancing to a facilitator in 2017.

-Unfortunately, after 13 years total together, we divorced.
-At that point, I felt I had overcome my social and speaking anxiety at 95%.
+When I recently became single, I felt I had overcome my social and speaking anxiety at 95%.
 As I approached the dating scene again for the first time in so long, I did have some slight to moderate social anxiety creep back in at the beginning.
 However, I realized it was nowhere as bad as it once was more than a decade prior because of all my coaching tools I was able to apply to myself.

 Having social anxiety and dating has been the main topic of many of my support group meetings since 2006.
 It is especially harder for men as they feel the stereotype and need to make the first moves and be more assertive in public.